advatar/CareKitSample-ParseCareKit/README.md

 2. `cd parse-hipaa`
 3.  `docker-compose -f docker-compose.hipaa.yml up` - this will take a couple of minutes to setup as it needs to initialize postgres, but as soon as you see `parse-server running on port 1337.`, it's ready to go.
 See [here](https://github.com/netreconlab/parse-hipaa#getting-started) for details.

-## Clone this repo to get the modified OCKSample app.
+## Fork this repo to get the modified OCKSample app.

 1. Fork [CareKitSample-ParseCareKit](https://github.com/netreconlab/ParseCareKit)
 2. Open `OCKSample.xcworkspace` in Xcode
 3. You may need to configure your "Team" and "Bundle Identifier" in "Signing and Capabilities"
 4. Build the project.
 If you get any errors, type "pod update" in the project director in Terminal
 5. Run the app and data will synchronize with parse-hipaa via http://localhost:1337/parse automatically
+6. You can edit Parse server setup in the ParseCareKit.plist file under "Supporting Filles" in the Xcode browser

 ## View your data in Parse Dashboard
 Parse Dashboard is the easiest way to view your data in the Cloud (or local machine in this example) and comes with [parse-hipaa](https://github.com/netreconlab/parse-hipaa).
 To access: